juicedata/juicefs/docs/en/deployment/samba.md

 ---
-title: Creating Samba Shares
+title: Create Samba Shares
 sidebar_position: 8
+description: Learn how to share directories in the JuiceFS file system through Samba.
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Samba is an open-source software suite that implements the SMB/CIFS (Server Message Block/Common Internet File System) protocol, which is a commonly used file-sharing protocol in Windows systems.
+Samba is an open-source software suite that implements the SMB/CIFS (Server Message Block / Common Internet File System) protocol, which is a commonly used file-sharing protocol in Windows systems.
 With Samba, you can create shared directories on Linux/Unix servers, allowing Windows computers to access and use these shared resources over the network.

 To create a shared folder on a Linux system with Samba installed, you can edit the `smb.conf` configuration file.
-Once configured, Windows and macOS systems can access and read/write the shared folder using their file managers, Linux needs to install the Samba client for access.
+Once configured, Windows and macOS systems can access and read/write the shared folder using their file managers.
+Linux needs to install the Samba client for access.

 When you need to share directories from the JuiceFS file system through Samba, you can simply use the `juicefs mount` command to mount the file system.
 Then, you can create Samba shares with the JuiceFS mount point or subdirectories.